pascalbe-dev/ulauncher-repo-opener/README.md

 ## Usage

-- Before usage you need to configure your base search path in the plugin preferences.
+- Before usage you might want to change your base search path in the plugin preferences.

 ## Local development